ibm-cloud-architecture/tabular-terraform/docs/ansible.md

 1. Verify execution of dynamic inventory script with output that shows hosts and groups:

-ansible-plabook -i inventory site.yaml --list-hosts
+ansible-playbook -i inventory site.yaml --list-hosts

 2. Verify execution of tasks to be applied in each play (common, web, and db):